Jahia/jahia/bundles/provisioning/README.md

   uninstallPreviousVersion: true
 ```

-The autoStart option will start all listed bundles once all of them have been installed.
+The autoStart option will start all listed modules once all of them have been installed.
 Then, previous versions will be uninstalled.

 #### Conditional